simulatedScience/Twisty_Puzzle_Program/version_2_3_v-tables_HER/smarter_ai.md

 As discussed before we would optimally solve the puzzle through a combination of single preparation moves and algorithms.

 Assume we want to apply an algorithm $A$ to the puzzle.
 To do that we need a certain sequence of preparation moves $M$.
 What we then actually do to the puzzle would be: $M \circ A \circ M^{-1}$.
 That way we still get the result from algorithm A but don't make any other changes by reversing the setup moves $M$.

+## Problems:
+We have two (ML) systems:
+1. An actor that solves the puzzle.
+2. An algorithm designer that finds algorithms for the actor.

+Adding new algorithms to a NN-based actor is difficult.
+We would need to retrain the NN every time we add a new algorithm, or find a way to add new neurons to the NN without destroying the old knowledge.
+To give the actor a chance at efficient adaptation to new available algorithms, it should also get new inputs, not just new outputs.
+I do not yet know of any sensible method to communicate what an algorithm does to the neural network though.
+Solutions may require a major redesign of the NNs architecture and inputs.